yangyan22/ReDeLI/README.md

 ## ✅ Citation

-If you find RGRD useful in your research, please cite our paper.
+If you find our codes useful in your research, please cite our paper.